dedurrett/acks-character-sheet/README.md

 Proficiency Throws whose outcome may affect player decisions can be entered in the GMRoll Actions section.
 This section functions by outputting a button for the GM to press, keeping the result hidden.
 This does not have to be used; these skills could be added in the adjacent regular Action section.

 Also included is a toggle to change the sheet over for monster statblocks.
 A monster statblock copied in the same format as the core rulebook will automatically be parsed, and the data can be quickly copied over to a small sheet which includes roll buttons for monster initiative, morale, saves and attacks.
-Entering the monsters full notation hit dice (eg. 1d8, or 3d8+3) in the attribute Mhitdice and using the [API script MonsterHitDice](https://wiki.roll20.net/Script:Monster_Hit_Dice) will enable automatic hitpoint rolling for tokens generated from the sheet.
+Entering the monsters full notation hit dice (eg. 1d8, or 3d8+3) in the attribute hitdice and using the [API script MonsterHitDice](https://wiki.roll20.net/Script:Monster_Hit_Dice) will enable automatic hitpoint rolling for tokens generated from the sheet.

 Lastly, a roll template has been implemented and is used by the sheet roll buttons.
 A custom output can be created using the format: